shwestrick/smlfmt/README.md

 `--preview-only` is the same as `--preview`, but also skips writing to file.
 (This is incompatible with `--force`.)

+`--stdio` reads SML input from `stdin`, and outputs the formatted SML to `stdout`.
+(This is incompatible with file inputs and the flags above.)

 `-mlb-path-var '<key> <value>'` for handling path variables, similar to [MLton's path maps](http://mlton.org/MLBasisPathMap).